crymimi98/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### What are some programming principles that you have discovered?
 When I was making some projects on scratch:
 It's difficult to delete code that you lovingly picked and nurtured and spent time with like it's your child.
 But have to delete to make way for the better code that would actually let your code run properly.
-Had to learn that code runs immediately, needs to code in the timing and loops so they dont run simultaneously.
+Had to learn that code runs immediately, needs to code in the timing and loops so they don't run simultaneously.
  When you can visually see what the code changes and there's already a set of functions that you can choose from, it's easier to focus on learning the concepts and principles instead of the actual code.
 It's great for beginners to familiarise and explore using a VPL.